Komodo/komodo-website/src/pages/blog/2014-07/building-komodo-with-docker.html.md

 settings were transferred in no time, the only thing left was getting my Komodo build going, oh boy was I in for a chore.

-I'll safe you the details but what it came down to is Arch uses Python 3 by default and uses a different Unicode version then Komodo requires.
+I'll save you the details but what it came down to is Arch uses Python 3 by default and when using Python 2 I ran into a bnch of unicode linking issues.
 I spend well over 2 days modifying build scripts to get the Komodo build going and got there 99% of the way.
 In my frustration I vented on IRC about how I wish I could just run GUI apps in Docker when Mark Yen (one of the Komodo devs) simply said "you can - just use SSH with X11 forwarding".

 I knew about X11 forwarding but always figured this to be a fairly limited functionality only capable of bare basic X11 windows, not complex